AayushShah-904/PRODIGY_GA_01/How does the code works.md

    ```

 3. **Load Tokenizer and Model**:
-   - The code loads a pre-trained GPT-2 tokenizer and model from the Hugging Face library.
+   - The code loads a pre-trained GPT-2 tokenizer.
+   - Tokenizing the input prompt transforms the raw text into a structured format that the model can process.
+It involves splitting the text into tokens, mapping these tokens to numerical IDs, adding any necessary special tokens, and converting the result into tensors suitable for model input.
+This step is crucial for the model to understand and generate relevant responses based on the input text.

    ```python
    tokenizer = AutoTokenizer.from_pretrained("gpt2")